asishallab/Amino/README_en.md

 # Amino

 We have developed Amino, an entertaining strategic tile based game for the whole family.
 Amino takes players on a journey into the microcosm of ants.
+Click [here](https://youtu.be/pW6GrFSFYSU) for a short demonstration video on YouTube.

 We were able to have Amino tested by Prof. Markus Wiemker ([media Akademie - University of Stuttgart](https://www.media-hs.de/); [wiemker.org](www.wiemker.org)).
 His rating was: "Amino is a complex, strategic tile game that is characterized by a high level of replay value, diverse tactical possibilities, good balancing and has integrated of a proven combat system."